brian6484/brian6484.github.io/_posts/data_structure_and_algorithms/2023-03-10-JavaToPython.md

 ### pop()
-If using it as a stack, pop() removes the topmost element stored in the stack
+If using it as a stack, pop() removes the topmost element stored in the stack But if you are using it as queue, use popleft()

 ### append((whatever elements in a list))
 Unlike list, deque's append is different.
 In list, we do .append([list of elements])